rootmanX/xrootman/README.md

 ## 🌟 Featured Projects

-- **[Smart Contract Auditor](https://github.com/Xrootman/smart-contract-auditor)**: A Python and Rust tool for detecting vulnerabilities in Solidity contracts.
+- Smart Contract Auditor: A Python and Rust tool for detecting vulnerabilities in Solidity contracts.
-- **[Web3 Penetration Testing Framework](https://github.com/Xrootman/web3-pentest)**: A TypeScript and JavaScript-based framework for testing Web3 DApps.
+- Web3 Penetration Testing Framework: A TypeScript and JavaScript-based framework for testing Web3 DApps.
-- **[CTF Writeups](https://github.com/Xrootman/ctf-writeups)**: Writeups for CTF challenges, featuring C++, Python, and Shell scripts.
+- CTF Writeups: Writeups for CTF challenges, featuring C++, Python, and Shell scripts.
-- **[Network Scanner](https://github.com/Xrootman/network-scanner)**: A Go and PowerShell tool for automated network vulnerability scanning.
+- Network Scanner: A Go and PowerShell tool for automated network vulnerability scanning.

 ## 🏆 Achievements